Lertap5 employs JML, joint maximum likelihood estimation, to derive Rasch estimates of item difficulty and student ability.

 Tests must involve cognitive items scored on a right/wrong basis.
-That is to say, the macro is exclusively for use with "dichotomous" test items (at least at the moment).
+That is to say, the program is exclusively for use with "dichotomous" test items.

-Examples of the macro's output are shown below.
+Examples of the program's output are shown below.
 They're based on test results collected from students in Japan as part of the FIMS project.

 Red highlighting is used to draw attention to item INFIT and OUTFIT values which may be less than or greater than desired.